 As we have already seen, awk makes available a number of special variables with useful values; for example, FS and RS.
 We now introduce another special variable in the next example.
 NR and NF are both integers that contain the number of the present record and the number of fields in the present record, respectively.
-Thus, and the program
+Thus, prints each record number and the number of fields in each record followed by the record itself.
+Using this program on the file, "countries" yields: